deep-security/chef-agent/README.md

 This will keep each of the customer cookbook in its own git repo but allow you to point OpsWorks to one place.

-## Contributing
+## How to contribute

 We're always open to PRs from the community.
 To submit one:

 1. Fork the repo.
 1. Create a new feature branch.
 1. Make your changes.
-1. Submit a PR with an explanation of what/why/caveats/etc.
+1. Submit a PR with an explanation of your changes or additions.

 We'll review and work with you to make sure that the fix gets pushed out quickly.
 For further help, please contact the Trend Micro open source support team at deepsecurityopensource@trendmicro.com.